-Pixel Theory was formed in 2006 to address unmet needs for scientific communication beyond technical writing.
-Well-written documentation not only needs compelling content but also requires appropriate audience analysis and accessibility through user-centered design.
-We ensure that your technical information satisfies the needs of your audience while maintaining a balanced visual appeal.
+Pixel Theory was formed in 2006 to deliver professional scientific communication beyond technical writing.
+Well-written articles and documentation need compelling content that considers the needs of your audience while maintaining a balanced visual appeal.

-We have the skills to deliver usable documentation, online help, marketing collateral, websites, and web applications.
+We have the skills to deliver insightful articles, usable documentation, online help, marketing collateral, websites, and web applications.
 We take pride in advancing our clients' communication to the next level.

 Principal

-Marita received her formal training at the University of Washington's Technical Communication program, now called Human Centered Design & Engineering.
-In the undergraduate program, she specialized in science writing and worked for Northwest Science & Technology magazine and freelanced with Fred Hutchinson Cancer Research Center, reporting on a variety of topics ranging from photonics to alternative energy to cell mimetics.
-Her technical writing skills were developed at Motorola where she documented web-based applications in the form of printed books and online help.
-She also created user interface specifications and participated in usability testing of the software.
-Within the Master's program, she focused on usability and cooperative work in web-based technologies, which led to exciting projects in the design of web applications for clients.
+Marita received her formal training at the University of Washington (UW) Technical Communication program, now called Human Centered Design & Engineering.
+In the undergraduate program, she specialized in science writing and put those skills into practice at Northwest Science & Technology magazine and Center News at Fred Hutchinson Cancer Research Center.
+Her technical writing skills were developed at Motorola where she documented web-based applications.
+At Merck, she supported documentation and marketing efforts in the Rosetta Inpharmatics Gene Expression Laboratory.
+While working on her Master's degree in Technical Communication, she focused on usability and cooperative work in web-based technologies, which led to exciting projects in the design of web applications for clients, such as a sample management tool for Merck Research Laboratories.
+Her Master's degree work also included marketing high-technology products and services through a course in the UW MBA program so she could better help research organizations with their marketing communication efforts.
+View full CV here.

 Dean Stevens, Ph.D.